BILDUNGSLOGIN/public_api_docs/README.md

 # BILDUNGSLOGIN Media API's

-The following API's are being used by BILDUNGSLOGIN and Publishers as part of the Association of German Publishers within the VBM Service GmbH.
+The following API's are being used by BILDUNGSLOGIN and Publishers as part of the Association of German Publishers within the BILDUNGSLOGIN GmbH.

 This documentation is provided as-is, under the license terms provided [as documented](LICENSE.txt).
 The license terms do apply exclusively for documentation purposes, not for the creation or usage of software thereof.